Table of Contents

-Effective dashboard storytelling with data in a business context must be focused on tailoring the timeline to the audience and choosing one of the right data visualization types to complement or even enhance the narrative.
+Effective dashboard storytelling with data in a business context must be focused on tailoring the timeline to the audience and choosing the right graph types to complement or even enhance the narrative.

 To demonstrate this notion, let’s look at some practical tips on how to prepare the best story to accompany your data.

 1. Start with data visualization

 This may sound repetitive, but when it comes to a dashboard presentation or dashboard storytelling presentation, it will form the foundation of your success: you must choose your visualization carefully.

 Different views answer different questions, so it’s vital to take care when choosing how to visualize your story.
 To help you in this initiative, you will need a robust data visualization tool.
 These intuitive aids in dashboard storytelling are now ubiquitous and provide a wide array of options to choose from, including line charts, bar charts, maps, scatter plots, spider webs, and many more.
 Such interactive tools are rightly recognized as a more comprehensive option than PowerPoint presentations or endless Excel files.

 These tools help both in exploring the data and visualizing it, enabling you to communicate key insights in a persuasive fashion that results in buy-in from your audience.

 But for optimum effectiveness, we still need more than a computer algorithm – here, we need a human to present the data in a way that will make it meaningful and valuable.
 Moreover, this person doesn’t need to be a common presenter or a teacher-like figure.
 According to research carried out by Stanford University, there are two types of storytelling: author- and reader-driven storytelling.